 1. Accept wider parameters.
 When our expectations fall within parameters that are too narrow then there is a higher likelihood that we will end up disappointed.
 For example, if you go to Hawaii during the winter accept the fact that you will probably have some rainy days.
 Plan some non beach activities around those days and you’ll be covered.
 On the other hand, if having a good time requires that everyday be between 78-83 degrees with cloudless skies, that’s just asking to be disappointed.
 So loosening up on your expectations a bit reduces the chance of being disappointed.

 2. Live in the moment.
 Viewing your life as an adventure allows you to enjoy the greatest variety of experiences.
 You still have the expectation of adventure, but you haven’t hemmed it into a preconceived package.
 Instead, you have left yourself open to just about anything that comes along and your enthusiasm remains high.
 Life is always a experience, cherish that and you’ll enjoy the ride.

 3. Value learning.
 There are valuable lessons in every experience we have.
 How do you feel about these life lessons.
 Truth be told, some of our most profound learning comes from situations that didn’t turn out the way we thought they would.
 Much of the time we get what we need rather than what we want.
 If learning and growing is a top priority for us, we will find reasons to appreciate a wide range outcomes and experiences.

 It’s all about attitude!

 In the long run, it’s mostly up to us to decide what value we place on any experience.
-If we are looking for disappointment, that’s what we are going to find.
+If we are looking for reasons to feel disappointed, that’s what we are going to find.
 Things don’t always turn out the way we might like, that’s a fact we all live with.
 Being enthusiastic and full of eager anticipation makes life fun and exciting.
-Learning to love the journey is the best defense against the dark cloud of feeling disappointed.
+Learning to love the journey is the best defense against the dark cloud of disappointment.